Lakota people: United States

-As semi-autonomous political entities, tribal governments have certain rights to independence from state laws.
-For instance, they may operate Indian gaming on their reservation if the state has passed related gaming laws.
-They are ultimately subject to supervisory oversight by the United States Congress and executive regulation through the Bureau of Indian Affairs.
-The nature and legitimacy of those relationships continue to be a matter of dispute.

 Canada

 Nine bands of Dakota and Lakota reside in Manitoba and southern Saskatchewan, with a total of 6,000 registered members.
 They are recognized as First Nations but are not considered "treaty Indians".
-As First Nations they receive rights and entitlements through the Indian and Northern Affairs Canada department.
+As First Nations they receive rights and entitlements through the Crown–Indigenous Relations and Northern Affairs Canada department.
 But because they are not recognized as treaty Indians, they did not participate in the land settlement and natural resource revenues.
 The Dakota rejected a $60-million land-rights settlement in 2008.